-Hot flashes are one of the truly irritating side effects of
+Hot flashes are one of the truly annoying side effects of

-annoying.
+just annoying.
 REALLY annoying.
-Like, if there had been an Eighth Plague of Egypt,
+Like, if there had been an Eighth Plague of

 Are you experiencing hot flashes or night sweats in conjunction during your menopausal transition?
 If so, you may be interested in two new studies that look at these symptoms in relation to relaxation techniques and anti-depressants.